Leverage efficiency: Discussion

-Ordinary price efficiency provides constraints which underlie many theoretical and practical considerations.
-However, it is not ``accountable'' in the sense of the word used by \cite{Popper1982} Chap.~I.2, who demanded that a ``theory will have to account for the imprecision of the prediction''\footnote{Popper does not refer to stochastic theories in this discussion.
-To apply his arguments to our case, we replace ``precision in the initial conditions'' in his Chap.~I.3 by ``window length''.
-Both concepts quantify the information available about the system.}.
-While empirical studies have contested price efficiency \citep{FarmerGeanakoplos2008,BrodyETAL2010}, the lack of accountability of the concept of price efficiency makes it difficult to evaluate any such apparent counter-examples.
-Stochastic efficiency, in contrast, is accountable in that it predicts its own imprecision, \eref{variance}, and the degree of its validity can be meaningfully and objectively tested.
+Leverage efficiency is ``accountable'' in the sense of \citet[Chap.~I.2]{Popper1982}, who demanded that a ``theory will have to account for the imprecision of the prediction''.\footnote{Popper does not refer to stochastic theories in this discussion.
+To apply his arguments to our case, specifically \eref{lopt_sd}, we replace ``precision in the initial conditions'' in his Chap.~I.3 by ``window length''.
+Both concepts quantify the information available about the system.} Leverage efficiency predicts its own imprecision, \eref{lopt_sd}, and the degree of its validity can be meaningfully and objectively tested.
 This is particularly important given the complexity of the systems involved.

 We emphasize that our work is in no way meant to advocate or evaluate constant-leverage or any other investment strategies.
-Stochastic efficiency is a fundamental organizing principle for the stochastic properties of markets.
-The simulations in this study are an empirical test of this fundamental principle.
+Leverage efficiency is a fundamental organizing principle for the stochastic properties of markets.
+The data analysis in this study is an empirical test of this fundamental principle.

-It has been argued that central banks, focusing their attention on interest rates, pay insufficient attention to leverage \citep{Geanakoplos2010}.
-Arguing in the context of the model, a strong link between the two is \eref{lopt}: reducing the risk-free interest rate $\murm$ (something we liken to the rate at which governments lend) increases optimal leverage because, assuming that overall expected returns $\mum$ do not change, it implicitly increases $\muem$ (it creates an incentive to invest rather than save), which tends to lead to an eventual increase in real leverage.
-We agree with the criticism in \citep{Geanakoplos2010}.
-Effecting an increase (decrease) in real leverage through a decrease (increase) in $\murr$ is rather indirect.
-This appears problematic given how sensitive $\loptm$ is to $\murm$ -- an increase of $\murm$ by $\muem$ (estimated at about 1.9\% over the last 55 years) sets $\loptm$ to zero, removing any incentive to invest.
-Conversely, a decrease of $\murm$ by $\muem$ doubles $\loptm$.

-On a global scale we can argue that real leverage can only be exactly 1.
-This reflects the fact that there is nothing outside the global economy, or that the economy is fully invested in itself.
-Given that this is the case, reversing the argument, what would be the optimal behavior?
-In other words, we ask: given that we are forced to use a certain leverage as a global community (namely $\lr=1$), what kinds of risks should we take to make this the optimal leverage?
-As a global community, no action should be taken for which $(\sigmar)^2>\muer$, as this would imply $\loptr<1$, whereas $\lr=1$ always.
-A caricature interpretation of this conceptually dubious statement is this: if the risks we create through allowing global warming or nuclear proliferation are so great that we should all partly move to another (safe) planet, then we should not take those risks.